-The effective tax rate is calculated as income tax expense/credit divided by profit/loss before income tax.
+The effective tax rate is calculated as income tax expense or credit divided by profit or loss before income tax.
 The effective tax rate is calculated with reference to accounting income rather than taxable income, with the main differences being:

-- certain foreign exchange gains and losses are accounted for in the foreign currency translation reserve on consolidation but are taxable in the local jurisdiction where the gains and losses arise; - · certain interest expense and financing costs were non-allowable for tax purposes due to restrictions that applied in the period; - the amortisation expense for certain intangible items was treated as non-allowable; and - changes in the recognition of deferred tax assets, particularly tax losses.
+- certain foreign exchange gains and losses are accounted for in the foreign currency translation reserve on consolidation but are taxable in the local jurisdiction where the gains or losses arise; - · certain interest expense and financing costs are non-allowable for tax purposes due to restrictions that applied in the period; - the amortisation expense for certain intangible items is treated as non-allowable; and - · changes in the recognition of deferred tax assets, particularly tax losses.

-AUSTRALIA UNITED STATES UNITED KINGDOM REST OF THE WORLD TOTAL Effective tax rate 30% (11)% (16)% 41% (3)%
+AUSTRALIA UNITED STATES UNITED KINGDOM REST OF THE WORLD TOTAL Effective tax rate 31% 144% 26% 18% 15%

-The Group's effective tax rate in 2020 reflected the following:
+The Group's effective tax rate in 2022 reflected the following: